sabarish000/NewsHunt/README.md

 ## Sample screens

 The sidebar on the left side of the screen has 'refresh News' followed by the section of categories.
-By default the screen shows news from all the categories.In case the user selects a particular category appliation renders news feed from selected category.Category section is followed by Sources dropdown with a list of sources from which News is fed to the screen.
+By default the screen shows news from all the categories.In case the user selects a particular category application renders news feed from selected category.Category section is followed by Sources dropdown with a list of sources from which News is fed to the screen.
 ![image](https://user-images.githubusercontent.com/90762384/133429386-c23f7b71-5fcc-46af-868b-f71893c7e917.png)
 Selecting a particular category.
 ![image](https://user-images.githubusercontent.com/90762384/133428808-098bef97-b279-416f-b47d-887f5cd2851f.png)
-User selecting a list of Sources from sources dropdown.
+User selecting a list of Sources from sources dropdown, application renders news feeds from selected sources.
 ![image](https://user-images.githubusercontent.com/90762384/133430555-99ed7844-498f-48d1-b0df-35887fb69455.png)